Favero has made public their new IAV Power system.

-Favero believe they are the only power meter pedal company currently able to deliver this calculation because of their pre-exiting, inbuilt, high-precision gyroscope.
+Favero believes they are the only power meter pedal company currently able to deliver this calculation because of their pre-existing, inbuilt, high-precision gyroscope.

 It’s a big deal.

-Favero claim that IAV increases their accuracy to +/-1 % which matches the claimed accuracy of Garmin’s Vector 3 (only v3).
-This is an improvement from the current +/-2% accuracy of the ASSIOMA.
+Favero claims that IAV increases their accuracy to +/-1 % which matches the claimed accuracy of Garmin’s Vector 3 (only v3).
+This is an improvement from the current +/-2% accuracy of the Favero ASSIOMA (Review).

 And there’s more…which should benefit many types of riders.
 The following types of riders with different pedalling styles and/or equipment should also see better accuracy:

 - Piston-like pedal action;

 - Standing on pedals when climbing; and

 - Users of elliptical chain-rings of any degree of ovality (me…yay!).

 These kinds of sources of error from technique or kit could equally be experienced on any kind of power meter that is located on parts that rotate with the cranks.

 Many of us switched to oval chainrings to eliminate dead spots in our pedalling technique and also to get a bit of potentially, free power.
 From my own experience, many bike setups showed increased power.
 Yet was this REAL increased power or was it incorrect measurement? ie does an oval increase your recorded power by 2% but overestimate by 2% Those of you with a PowerTap G3 will, of course, know the truth either way!